scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 IBM 7090 mainframe.
-[Eke05]_ Advances in computing technology were eagerly consumed by navigators, as more storage and faster processing meant the models used fly spacecraft could be made increasingly detailed and sophisticaed.
+[Eke05]_ Advances in computing technology were eagerly consumed by navigators, as more storage and faster processing meant the models used fly spacecraft could be made increasingly detailed and sophisticated.

 Starting in 1964, a group of engineers, led by Ted Moyer, began developing the astrodynamic algorithms and software that would eventually become the Double Precision Trajectory and Orbit Determination Program, or DPTRAJ/ODP([Moy71]_, [Moy03]_).
-Over its fourty-plus years of active life, the DPTRAJ/ODP was used by JPL to navigate the "Golden Age" of deep space exploration.
+Over its forty-plus years of active life, the DPTRAJ/ODP was used by JPL to navigate the "Golden Age" of deep space exploration.
 This included the later Mariner and Pioneer Missions, Viking, Voyager, Magellan, Galileo, Cassini and more.
-Also over this time its base language moved through Fortan IV, Fortran V, Fortran 77 and Fortran 95 as the computational appetites of navigators grew ever larger.
+Also over this time its base language moved through Fortran IV, Fortran V, Fortran 77 and Fortran 95 as the computational appetites of navigators grew ever larger.

 By 1998 it was clear that the aging DPTRAJ/ODP needed to be updated once again.
-Rather than initiate another refactor of the DPTRAJ/ODP, JPL's navigation section commissioned a brand new effort that would depart from its predacessor in two important ways.
+Rather than initiate another refactor of the DPTRAJ/ODP, JPL's navigation section commissioned a brand new effort that would depart from its predecessor in two important ways.
 First, the new software would be an object-oriented library, written in C++ and exposed to the user as a Python-language library.
 Second, it would be a general-purpose astrodyanmic computing platform, not a dedicated navigation program like the DPTRAJ/ODP.
 The goal was to create a single library that could be used for astrodynamic research, space mission design, planetary science, in addition to deep space navigation.
-This new project was affectionalely named the Mission Analysis, Operations, and Navigation Toolkit Environment, or MONTE-Python for short.
+This new project was affectionately named the Mission Analysis, Operations, and Navigation Toolkit Environment, or MONTE-Python for short.

-Throughout the first half of the 2000s, MONTE was carefully constructed by reshaping the algorithms under-pinning the DPTRAJ/ODP into a rigoursly tested and well documented object-oriented software package.
+Throughout the first half of the 2000s, MONTE was carefully constructed by reshaping the algorithms under-pinning the DPTRAJ/ODP into a rigorously tested and well documented object-oriented software package.
 In 2007, MONTE got its first operational assignment and successfully navigated NASA's Phoenix lander to Mars.
-Since 2012 MONTE has powered all flight navigation services at JPL, including the Cassini extended mission, Mars Science Laboratory, MAVEN, GRAIL, Dawn, Mars Recoinassance Orbiter, Juno, and more.
+Since 2012 MONTE has powered all flight navigation services at JPL, including the Cassini extended mission, Mars Science Laboratory, MAVEN, GRAIL, Dawn, Mars Reconnaissance Orbiter, Juno, and more.
 [Eva16]_

 Deep Space Navigation